 - Massachusetts $15 to $16

 - Oregon: $12 to $13

 Common benefits include health insurance, employee discounts, 401(k), paid time off, vision insurance, and dental insurance.

 You can find cannabis trimmer jobs in any state with medical or recreational marijuana laws.
 Marijuana trimmer jobs are usually concentrated in big cities or their surrounding towns.

-In terms of popular trimming cities, keep your eye out for trimming job positions in Denver, CO, Los Angeles, CA, Chicago, IL, and Medford, OR.
+In terms of popular trimming cities, keep your eye out for trimming job positions in metropolitan locations such as Denver, CO, Los Angeles, CA, Chicago, IL, and Medford, OR.

 How to Get Hired as a Bud Trimmer

 If you want to get hired as a marijuana trimmer, you’ll have to be at least 21 years old to work with a cannabis company.
 Many grow facilities won’t require a high school diploma or GED and may hire individuals with gaps in their resumes.